dsi-teams-course/sklearn-demo/README.md

-# sklearn-demo
+# Scikit-Learn Demo

-This repository is a template for machine learning projects in Scikit-Learn
+This repository is a template for machine learning projects in Scikit-Learn.